route1337/jamf-macos-scripts/documentation/commonHomebrewPackages.md

 Jamf Pro Scripts for macOS Management - Install Common Homebrew Packages
 ==============
-This script runs during the post-DEP DEPNotify run and installs some common [Homebrew](https://brew.sh) brews and casks for the initially created user
+This script runs during the post-DEP Setup-Your-Mac run and installs some common [Homebrew](https://brew.sh) brews and casks for the initially created user

 Requirements
 ------------